onja-org/w2_html_animation_lab/readme.md

-For the content inside style, it is javascript.
+For the content inside `script`, it is JavaScript.
 It handles the movement and the form submitting.
 This is how a simple form looks like

     <form>
       <div>